ankowals/saf/README.md

 Macro values are always returned as strings.

 Please note that macros have to be evaluated by calling of .eval(String storage_name) method from Macro.class in each step were such evaluaton shall be done.
-To use previously defined macros one can put the the test data storage such macro as a walue of particular key, for example
+To use previously defined macros one can put into the test data storage such macro as a value of particular key, for example

 	TestData={
 	    "a to test na makro" : mcr.isbn,